Alcantor/LotusECU-T4e/README.md

 The [Python 3] interpreter with the [python-can] module and a compatible [CAN-BUS adapter].

-The CANable is very simple to use, but it has a bottleneck with the serial interface, and does not work well with the "t4e.py" script.
+The CANable (with slcan firmware) is very simple to use, but it has a bottleneck with the serial interface, and does not work well with the "t4e.py" script.
 In contrario the "flasher.py" works flawless (but slowly) with this adapter because it doesn't make bulk read/write.
 So if you still want to use this adapter, use the download function of the "flasher.py" and not from the "t4e.py".

+The CANable (with CandleLight firmware) is great but unsupported under Windows yet.
+This could change in a near future (see develop of python-can).

 The IXXAT USB-to-CAN Adapter is easy to use and reliable but expensive.